noInPuts/.github/profile/README.md

 We have been assigned to deliver a food and delivery system called MTOGO using a Microservice architecture.

 ## Services
-Services included in our system consist of:
+Services developed included in our system consist of:
 - Auth Service
 - User Service
 - Restaurant Service
 - Camel Service (Integration service using Apache Camel)
 - Camunda Service (Camunda engine)
 - Order Service

+Services not developed included in this project:
+- RabbitMQ Server
+- Apache Kafka Server (bitnami image with Kraft)